MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/enrollment-package.md

 - ✅ <b>Windows 11 SE</b>
 ---

+# Enrollment with provisioning packages

+- **Set Up School PCs app** configures devices with the apps and features students need, removing those they do not need.
+You create a provisioning package with the app and then automatically install the package to enroll devices into Intune for Education.
+- **Windows Configuration Designer.** Configures end-user devices without imaging.
+Using Windows provisioning, you can specify the desired configuration for enrollment and then apply those settings to target devices in minutes.
+Windows Configuration Designer is best suited for small to medium schools with deployments that range from tens to a few hundred computers.

-# Set up School PCs
+## Set up School PCs

 The Set Up School PCs app is especially useful in scenarios where large numbers of school-owned devices need to be enrolled.
 The app helps you configure Surface Laptop SE devices with the features students need, remove those they do not need, and enroll the devices into Intune for Education.
 With the Set Up School PCs app, you create a provisioning package to enroll devices using a USB drive.

-For more information on prerequisites, configuration, and recommendations, see [Use the Set Up School PCs app](/education/windows/use-set-up-school-pcs-app).
+For more information on prerequisites, configuration, and recommendations, see [Use the Set Up School PCs app][1].

 ### Create the provisioning package

 The Set Up School PCs app guides you through configuration choices for school-owned devices.
-Review the [Set Up School PCs demo](https://www.microsoft.com/en-us/education/interactive-demos/enroll-devices-at-scale) to step through how to create provisioning packages and save them to USB.
+Review the [Set Up School PCs demo]() to step through how to create provisioning packages and save them to USB.

 ![Configure device settings in Set Up School PCs app](./image12.png)